bikeshaving/crank/website/guides/08-reusable-logic.md

 - Naming these functions can be difficult.
 - No way to respond to props updates.

 Context helper utilities are useful when you want to write locally-scoped utilities, and are especially well-suited for use-cases which requires setup logic.
-Possible use-cases include context-aware state management utilities or wrappers around stateful APIs like [mutation observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) or [HTML drag and drop](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).
+Possible use-cases include wrappers around stateful APIs like [mutation observers](https://developer.mozilla.org/en-US/docs/Web/API/MutationObserver) or [HTML drag and drop](https://developer.mozilla.org/en-US/docs/Web/API/HTML_Drag_and_Drop_API).

-### Higher-order components
+### Higher-order Components

-Because Crank components are just functions, you can write functions which both take components as parameters and return wrapped component functions.
+Because Crank components are just functions, we can write functions which both take components as parameters and return wrapped component functions.

 ```ts
 function interval(Component) {